 LinkedIn Groups requires a (free) account in order to view search results.
 Even those that can be read by anyone require signing up in order to contribute, and some can only be joined with moderator approval.
 LinkedIn groups are often business-oriented, while the rest are general-purpose.

 Reddit is a bit different than the others, in that in addition to posting text and links and commenting on those, users can also vote for or against each post.
-This means that the home page of each Subreddit (as they are called) shows what is popular at the moment.
+This means that the home page of each subreddit (as they are called) shows what is popular at the moment.
 Related subreddits shows subreddits that share users who post content with the given subreddit.

 This tool uses Google to find all sorts of groups by adding group-related words to your search.